Kotlin/kotlinx.coroutines/docs/topics/coroutines-flow-operators.md

 [//]: # (title: Flow operators)

-> This page is currently being revised.
-For up-to-date Flow guidance, start with the [Flow overview](coroutines-flow.md).
+> We're currently revising this page.
+For an up-to-date guide to flows, start with the [Flow overview](coroutines-flow.md).
 >
 {style="note"}